janek26/kernel-7579-plugins/actions/recovery/README.md

 ### Cancel Escape Tests

-- `testCancelOwnerEscape`: Verifies owner escapes can be cancelled
+- `testCancelOwnerEscapeRequiresBothApprovals`: Verifies owner escapes require both owner and guardian approval to cancel
-- `testCancelGuardianEscape`: Verifies guardian escapes can be cancelled
+- `testCancelGuardianEscapeRequiresBothApprovals`: Verifies guardian escapes require both owner and guardian approval to cancel
-- `testCancelEscapeByAnyParty`: Ensures any party can cancel an escape
 - `testCannotCancelNonExistentEscape`: Verifies non-existent escapes cannot be cancelled
+- `testCancelEscapeResetsAfterNewEscape`: Verifies cancel approvals are reset when a new escape is triggered

 ### Override Guardian Escape Tests